websights

 • Specify first layer thickness: Specify the first layer size that fixes the absolute height of the first element next to the wall.

-Automatic Sweep Meshing
+Automatic Extrusion Meshing

 This meshing type automatically enables structured mesh, only for FEA simulations.
 When enabled, the toggle shows an initially collapsed drop-down menu with such relevant options to sweep meshing.